warne2tj/IdleHeroesPVPSimulator/README.md

     + attacks front line even though none of his skills say so?
   * Dark Arthindol
     + Buff seems to trigger only once per instance of taking damage
+  * Unimax
+    + Is the attack steal against base attack or total attack?
+Is is then added to his base attack? or is it a flat bonus?

 Mechanics: